minimalefforttech/diagram_generator/docs/architecture-decision-records/004-ui-improvements.md

   - Restore associated chat context when loading history
   - Enable resuming work from any historical point

+### 6. Persistent Sidebar for Logs and History

+Implement an accessible sidebar for logs and history management:

+- Create a persistent sidebar accessible from any screen (configuration or workspace)
+- Include toggle buttons for switching between logs and history views
+- Implement slide-in/slide-out animation activated by clicking icon buttons
+- Make sidebar content fully scrollable for better usability
+- Use rounded corners and proper spacing for better visual appeal
+- Close sidebar when clicking outside or selecting a diagram from history
+- Provide full-width display of log entries and diagram history
+- Add filtering and search capabilities for logs
+- Show timestamps and log levels with appropriate color coding
+- Ensure history items show diagrams' titles, syntax types, and creation times
+- Store UI preferences for sidebar width in local storage

 ## Implementation Plan

 ### Phase 1: Multi-Screen Workflow